-THE INDIAN CONTRACT ACT, 1872 SI.
-No. CASE LAW PARTICULARS 1.12 State of Gujarat vs. Ramanlal S & Co. when on dissolution of a partnership, the assets of the firm were divided among the partners, the sales tax officer wanted to tax this transaction.
+INDIAN CONTRACT ACT, 1872 CASE NAME PARTICULARS 1 State of Gujarat vs. Ramanlal S & Co When on dissolution of a partnership, the assets of the firm were divided among the partners, the sales tax officer wanted to tax this transaction.
 It was held that it was not a sale.
 The partners being joint owner of those assets cannot be both buyer and seller.
 2 Balfour v.
 Balfour A husband agreed to pay to his wife certain amount as maintenance every month while he was abroad.
 Husband failed to pay the promised amount.
 Wife sued him for the recovery of the amount.
 Here in this case wife could not recover as it was a social agreement and the parties did not intend to create any legal relations.
 3 Carlill Vs. Carbolic Smoke Ball Co.
 (1893) In this famous case Carbolic smoke Ball Co. advertised in several newspapers that a reward of £100 would be given to any person who contracted influenza after using the smoke balls produced by the Carbolic Smoke Company according to printed directions.
 One lady, Mrs. Carlill, used the smoke balls as per the directions of company and even then suffered from influenza.
 Held, she could recover the amount as by using the smoke balls she had accepted the offer.

-/ THE INDIAN CONTRACT ACT, 1872 SI.
-No. CASE LAW PARTICULARS 4 Lalman Shukla v.
-Gauri Dutt G (Gauridutt) sent his servant L (Lalman) to trace his missing nephew.
+4 Lalman Shukla v.
+Gauri Dutt G (Gauridutt) G (Gauridutt) sent his servant L (Lalman) to trace his missing nephew.
 He then announced that anybody who traced his nephew would be entitled to a certain reward.
 L, traced the boy in ignorance of this announcement.
 Subsequently when he came to know of the reward, he claimed it.
 Held, he was not entitled to the reward, as he did not know the offer.

 5 Boulton v.
+Jones

-Jones Boulton bought a business from Brocklehurst.
+Boulton bought a business from Brocklehurst.
 Jones, who was Broklehurst's creditor, placed an order with Brocklehurst for the supply of certain goods.
 Boulton supplied the goods even though the order was not in his name.
 Jones refused to pay Boultan for the goods because by entering into the contract with Blocklehurst, he intended to set off his debt against Brocklehurst.
 Held, as the offer was not made to Boulton, therefore, there was no contract between Boulton and Jones.

-THE INDIAN CONTRACT ACT, 1872 SI.
-No. CASE LAW PARTICULARS 138.64 6 Harvey vs. Facie [1893] AC 552 In this case, Privy Council succinctly explained the distinction between an offer and an invitation to offer.
+6 Harvey vs. Facie [1893] AC 552 In this case, Privy Council succinctly explained the distinction between an offer and an invitation to offer.
 In the given case, the plaintiffs through a telegram asked the defendants two questions namely, (i) Will you sell us Bumper Hall Pen? and (ii) Telegraph lowest cash price.
 The defendants replied through telegram that the "lowest price for Bumper Hall Pen is £ 900".
+The plaintiffs sent another telegram stating "we agree to buy Bumper Hall

+6 Harvey vs. Facie [1893]

+In this case, Privy Council succinctly explained the distinction between an offer and an invitation to offer.
+In the given case, the plaintiffs through a telegram asked the defendants two questions namely, (i) Will you sell us Bumper Hall Pen? and (ii) Telegraph lowest cash price.
+The defendants replied through telegram that the "lowest price for Bumper Hall Pen is £ 900".
 The plaintiffs sent another telegram stating "we agree to buy Bumper Hall Pen at £ 900".
 However the defendants refused to sell the property at the price.
-The plaintiffs sued the defendants contending that they had made an offer to sell the property at £ 900 and therefore they are bound by the offer.
-However the Privy Council did not agree with the plaintiffs on the ground that while plaintiffs had asked two questions, the defendant replied only to the second question by quoting the price but did not answer the first question but reserved their answer with regard to their willingness to sell.
-Thus they made no offer at all.
-Their Lordships held that the mere statement of the lowest price at which the vendor would sell contained no implied contract to sell to 7 Mac Pherson vs Appanna [1951] A.S.C.
-184 the person who had enquired about the price. where the owner of the property had said that he would not accept less than £ 6000/- for it.
-This statement did not indicate any offer but indicated only an invitation to offer.